Seat vs Venue | Arbitration

 All disputes and differences of any kind whatever arising out of or in connection with this Agreement shall be subject to the exclusive jurisdiction of courts of Mumbai only.”

 Notably, the seat of arbitration is in India with exclusive jurisdiction of Courts at Mumbai.
-The Respondent in the above matter filed an application u/s 9 of the Act for interim reliefs before the Hon’ble Delhi High Court.
+The Respondent in the above matter filed an application u/s 9 of the Act for interim reliefs before the Delhi High Court.
 The Delhi High Court allowed the said application stating that since no part of cause of action arose in Mumbai, therefore Delhi would have jurisdiction.
-The said judgment was challenged before the Hon’ble Supreme Court which reversed the findings given by the Delhi High Court in the impugned judgment.
-The Hon’ble Supreme Court reiterated the principle that once the seat of arbitration has been fixed (in above matter, Mumbai), it would be in the nature of exclusive jurisdiction clause and only courts at the place of seat shall have the supervisory control and jurisdiction to adjudicate dispute arising out of such proceedings.
+The said judgment was challenged before the Supreme Court which reversed the findings given by the Delhi High Court in the impugned judgment.
+The Supreme Court reiterated the principle that once the seat of arbitration has been fixed (in above matter, Mumbai), it would be in the nature of exclusive jurisdiction clause and only courts at the place of seat shall have the supervisory control and jurisdiction to adjudicate dispute arising out of such proceedings.
 It is immaterial where the cause of action has arisen.
 The Court further held that the provisions of Section 16 to 20 of the Civil Procedure Code, 1908 would not be attracted.
-Holding the above ratio, the Hon’ble Supreme Court set aside the judgement rendered by the Delhi High Court, observing that only courts at Mumbai have jurisdiction.
+Therefore, the Supreme Court set aside the judgement rendered by the Delhi High Court, observing that only courts at Mumbai shall have jurisdiction.

-8. Mankastu Impex Pvt.
-Ltd. vs Airvisual Ltd.10(2020) 5 SCC 399
+7. Mankastu Impex Pvt.
+Ltd. vs Airvisual Ltd.9(2020) 5 SCC 399

 Arbitration Clause